timoteialbu/atlantis/README.md

     - Any components internal to the documention viewer itself.

 When installing dependancies be sure to install them relative to the appropriate sub package.
-For example if you want to use package `foo` in a component you would run `npm install foo` from within the `components` directory.
+For example, to use package `foo` in a component you would run `npm install foo` from within the `components` directory.

 ## Contributing